It's hard not to like KISS.

 And I suppose that's where my little ticket stub comes in.

 I have no excuse.
-He totally convinced me to go to this with him and his old high school buddy.
+He totally convinced me to go to this.

 I think this was the last (or one of the last) KISS tours before they put the makeup back on.

 It was not a memorable show by any stretch.
-Actually, it was totally weak.
 Gene looked as though his thighs and ass had been coated in Crisco to get him in the XXXL leather pants, but that didn't stop him from attempting a handful of clumsy dropkicks that made Elvis look like Mr. Miagi.

-I missed the first half of this concert because the college jazz band had a show that evening that I had to play.
-Not only did I miss them playing my favorite KISS song ("Parasite"), but I think that I also missed Faster Pussycat opening up for them.
+I missed the first half of this concert because I had to do a gig with the college jazz band earlier that evening.
+Not only did I miss "Parasite", but I think that I also missed Faster Pussycat opening up for them.

 I never thought I'd find myself regretting missing Faster Pussycat, but weird things happen as you get older...